Are you stuck on how to properly clean and deodorize your fridge?

 3 Steps to Clean and Deodorize Your Fridge without Chemicals

-One of the most important areas to deep clean our home is the fridge, no doubt!
+One of the most important areas to deep clean in our homes is the fridge, no doubt!
 Use these three easy to follow steps to overhaul this often overlooked area of the home naturally without chemicals!

 Step 1: Clear It Out

 You’ll want to start with a clean slate, so it’s time to clear out the fridge!
-And this means everything including drawers, shelves, and the door.
+And this means everything including drawers, shelves, and any removable compartments in the door.

 Set everything nearby or place it in a mini cooler or freezer bag to keep cool.